 Barronette Ski Trail/Gardiner Chamber of Commcere

-Yellowstone National Park experienced another extrememly busy season this past summer with over 4 million visitors.
+In 2021 Yellowstone National Park experienced another extremely busy season with over 4 million visitors.
 If Yellowstone is still on your bucket list, why not plan your visit when the crowds are long gone and the park resembles a real-live snow globe?
 Start here to plan your Yellowstone winter adventure.

 Snowy Bison along Gibbon River/Courtesy of Yellowstone NPS

 Is there anything more relaxing than soaking in naturally occurring warm water, the snow falling softly around you?
 What if you add a festive cocktail from the poolside bar at Chico Hot Springs?
-The Gardiner area is currently home to two incredible locations for hot springs enthusiasts: Chico Hot Springs in Paradise Valley and the Boiling River just inside Yellowstone’s northern boundary.
-If you opt for the more rustic experience at the Boiling River, be sure to follow park regulations and only plan to soak during daytime hours.
-Yellowstone Hot Springs, the area's newest place to soak just a few miles north of Gardiner, is set to open in the next few months.
+The Gardiner area is currently home to two incredible locations for hot springs enthusiasts: Chico Hot Springs in Paradise Valley and Yellowstone Hot Springs.
+Yellowstone Hot Springs is the area's newest place to soak just a few miles north of Gardiner.

 Winter at Chico Hot Springs & Resort/Courtesy of Chico Hot Springs